cobusve/releaserepo/README.md

 # releaserepo

-This is additional work after v3.0 was released
+This is the fix to v3.1 which will become v3.1.1